The Crystal Maze: Revived series

 Following the one-off Stand Up to Cancer edition, Channel 4 revived the show featuring the original setup of zones, the same map design from the SU2C special, and a newly designed taller set.
 The format of the show was revamped to have five contestants who have a prior connection (family, colleagues, etc.) and a reduction in games to ten.
+Additionally, the team no longer selected the category of game they wanted to play: instead, this was determined for them by the Maze Master.

 In a similar vein to the 2016 SU2C special, a series of celebrity episodes was initially broadcast.
 The contestants taking part were given an extra crystal upon reaching the Dome (or by completing an additional task during the show) to add to those that they had brought, and would earn cash for Stand Up to Cancer depending on how many gold tokens they got, after deduction of silver.
 Contestants earn £5,000 for less than 50 gold tokens, £10,000 for 50 to 99 tokens, and £20,000 for 100 or more tokens.

 The 2019 series introduces the "Mega Crystal", a noticeably larger version of the Crystals within the Maze.
 The team has one opportunity to earn the Mega Crystal, and the team captain decides before each game whether they want that game to be played for the Mega Crystal.
 If the team earns the Mega Crystal, it grants them ten seconds of time (instead of the standard five) in the Crystal Dome.